modmore/docs/en/01_Commerce/v1/01_Getting_Started/02_Configuration.md

 ![The standard currencies](../../images/gettingstarted/currencies.jpg)

 If you need to add a currency that is not included in Commerce by default, [this site has a comprehensive list of the ISO4217 codes and formatting to use](https://www.thefinancials.com/Default.aspx?SubSectionID=curformat).
 The ISO codes are important to get right for certain payment providers.

+Use a different currency often?
+Let us know, maybe we can save you some time in the future by including it in the standard installation.

 [Learn more about currencies here](../Currencies).

 ## Setting up Tax Groups

 Next up, create a tax group under **Configuration &raquo; Tax Groups**.
 Give it a name that describes the **type** of tax, not the actual rate to charge.
-For example you could have "Standard Tax" and "Food", but you would not typically name them "21%" or "9%".
+For example you could have "Standard Tax" and "Food", but you would not, typically, name them "21%" or "9%".

 After creating the tax group, choose **Manage Tax Rules**, in the Actions menu.